 We must engage our staff and, through that engagement, link it to the desired outcomes.
-Operational guidance can't cover every eventuality; our staff must be trained to have the confidence to improvise and take risks when necessary.
+Operational guidance can't cover every eventuality.
+Our staff must be trained to have the confidence to improvise and take risks when necessary.

-- provide clear inspirational leadership, embed trust, motivate staff and empower them to take real ownership/accountability and make decisions for themselves - engage with our staff to agree expected behaviours and gather views to improve relationships and expectations of staff throughout the organisation - develop a customer focussed and competent and professional workforce who are flexible and proactive in satisfying the changing needs of our communities - ensure our staff contribute to the Service and are developed and coached appropriately, with talent being recognised - develop a mental health and wellbeing plan that supports staff and the Service - increase the diversity of our staff and create an open, inclusive environment where progression is based on merit and is free from bias
+- ✓ provide clear inspirational leadership, embed trust, motivate staff and empower them to take real ownership/accountability and possess the confidence to make the right decisions for themselves - engage with our staff to agree expected behaviours and gather views to improve relationships and expectations of staff throughout the organisation - develop a professional, competent customer focused workforce who are flexible and proactive in satisfying the changing needs of our communities - ensure our staff contribute to the Service and are developed and coached appropriately, with talent being recognised - implement a mental health and wellbeing plan that supports the staff and Service - increase the diversity of our staff and create an open, inclusive environment where progression is based on merit and is free from bias